WHAT DAMAGE CAN A SINKHOLE REALLY DO???

 HOW NOT TO REPAIR A SINKHOLE

 The problem with sinkholes is that you just don't know how large the sinkholes are underground.
-You can possibly have a tiny sinkhole or a massive sinkhole.
-Most sinkholes look very small from the surface or all you can see is a depression in the ground.
-They only way to repair a sinkhole is to excavate the sinkhole.
-This means that all debris and rotting vegetation such as trees or stumps must be removed.
+You could possibly have a tiny sinkhole or a massive sinkhole.
+Most sinkhole openings look very small from the surface or all you can see is a depression in the ground.
+The only way to know for sure what the root cause may be for a sinkhole is to dig.
+If the root cause of your sinkhole is from rotting vegetation and debris (known as a builder debris pit), then all debris and rotting vegetation such as trees or stumps must be excavated.
 You can dig it by hand, but most of the time a small or large machine must be brought in.
 Once the sinkhole is fully excavated, dirt can then be put back in to fill the sinkhole.
-Depending on the location of the sinkhole, gravel or crush-n-run in a VERY small amount can be put in the hole to help as well.
-A sinkhole should NEVER be repaired by gravel, rock, cement or any other material.
+Depending on the location of the sinkhole, aggregate in smaller amounts can be put in the hole to help as well.
+A sinkhole should NEVER be repaired solely by gravel, rock, cement or any other material.
 The dirt must always be compacted correctly too.
-If the dirt is not compacted, it can become loose, erode away, and also sink.
+If the dirt is not compacted, it becomes loose, erodes away, and re-sinks.
 Your sinkhole should be compacted every 12-18 inches and sometimes more depending on the area.
 The right kind of dirt must be put back into the sinkhole too.
-If you put for instance, a sand based dirt back into your sinkhole, then the sand will settle and seep through any cracks in the earth and once again, you'll have re-sinking.
-Once the dirt is fully compacted down, ground cover can be placed.
-Seems like a long expensive process, but if you are going to fix your sinkhole, do it right the first time to avoid even more repair bills or damage from your sinkhole growing larger.
-Sinkhole remediation must be done right the first time, so you can avoid costly repairs in the future.
+If you put for instance, just a sand based dirt back into your sinkhole, then the sand will settle and seep through any cracks in the earth and once again, you'll have re-sinking.
+Once the dirt is fully compacted down, ground cover can be placed after grading.
+Seems like a long expensive process, but if you are going to repair your sinkhole, do it right the first time to avoid even more costly sinkhole repair bills or damage from your sinkhole re-sinking.

 WHAT DO SINKHOLES LOOK LIKE AND WHERE CAN THEY BE?